 Fast-forward and things look very different.
 The landscape of television technology has been changed forever by the introduction of new technology after new technology.
 Plasma, LED and LCD screens, high-definition, ultra-high-definition, 3D viewing... the array of options is dizzying.

 Turning to the manufacturer's specifications is little help.
 Exciting-sounding but vaguely explained new features and arcane metrics are the order of the day, leaving the buyer more confused than ever.
 What exactly does contrast ratio measure?
 Will a higher refresh rate really deliver a sharper picture?
 Who determines the viewing angle?
 How much faith can we place in the manufacturer's policies?

-From another point of view, there's never been a better time to shop for a new TV.
+From another point of view, there's never been a better time to shop for new televisions.
 Those who like their electronics tried and tested can take advantage of solidly-proven technology that's still advanced enough to compete in a demanding market, while gadget-lovers who prefer to be at the cutting edge can pioneer brand-new concepts.

 To make the most of your choices, you'll need some unbiased advice on what all the industry jargon really means and what you should look out for.
 This guide aims to help you cut through the marketing hype to deliver the information you need.

 TV Images: How are they actually created?